algosup/2024-2025-project-5-bubble-intermarche-team-1/FunctionalSpecifications/functionalSpecifications.md

 - HTTPS/TLS for all requests and responses
 - Data that is very sensitive should be encrypted e.g. tokens, etc.
-- Send out limited-time-use magic-link tokens that are secure and which can only be used once
+- Send out limited-time-use magic-link tokens that are secure and can only be used once
-- Allow access to the system only for users who have the relevant role and make sure that each input is valid
+- Allow access to the system only for users who have the relevant role and ensure that each input is valid.

 ___

 ## 10. Business Rules

-- Our only concern is the wine and cheese.
+- Our only concern is wine and cheese.
 - Personalization updates only after user interaction (quiz, click, like)
-- Always honor the users selected language for UI and content
+- Always honor the user's selected language for UI and content

 ___